-The NiAl-X (with X: Mo, Re, W) alloys under investigation are well known for their high temperature resistance.
-In fact, this feature is what sparked a lot of the interest in eutectic materials in the 1960's: The fibrous structures obtained from directional solidification of eutectic alloys yielded materials that were stable at very high temperatures but with greatly improved mechanical properties compared to other high temperature alloys [82, 105, 116, 175, 176].
+The NiAl-X (where X is Mo, Re, or W) alloys under investigation are well-known for their high temperature resistance.
+In fact, this feature is what sparked a great deal of interest in eutectic materials in the 1960s: The fibrous structures obtained from directional solidification of eutectic alloys yielded materials that were stable at very high temperatures but with greatly improved mechanical properties compared to other high temperature alloys [82, 105, 116, 175, 176].
 The previous investigations of the temperature stability all concentrated on the bulk properties of the materials.

-In order to investigate the high temperature stability of the nano wires themselves ds-NiAl-Mo, ds-NiAl-Re, and ds-NiAl-W samples were selectively etched according to the procedures described in section 5.1, exposing the molybdenum, rhenium, and tungsten wires, respectively.
+In order to investigate the high temperature stability of the nanowires themselves, ds-NiAl-Mo, ds-NiAl-Re, and ds-NiAl-W samples were selectively etched according to the procedures described in section 5.1, exposing the molybdenum, rhenium, and tungsten wires, respectively.
 Next, the samples were microscopically labeled by using the focused ion beam (FIB) to cut markers into the sample surfaces.
-The samples were then enclosed in glass ampules with inert atmospheres of argon gas and exposed to a temperature of $1000 \,^{\circ}$ C for periods of 1, 2, 4, and 8 days.
+The samples were then enclosed in glass ampules with inert atmospheres of argon gas and exposed to a temperature of 1000 °C for periods of 1, 2, 4, and 8 days.
 Scanning electron microscope (SEM) images are shown in figures 7.16 through 7.19.
-In general, it can be seen that the wires themselves are hardly affected by the treatment, although the sample surfaces did oxidize substantially.
+In general, it can be seen that the wires themselves were hardly affected by the treatment, although the sample surfaces did oxidize substantially.
 The oxidation is due to residual oxygen left in the glass ampules.
 Further tests with higher quality inert atmospheres should yield more detailed results.

 Figures 7.16 and 7.17 show the evolution of ds-NiAl-Mo from 1 day of exposure (fig. 7.16 A & B) and 2 days of exposure (fig. 7.16 C & D).
-Some oxide growth is evident in the lower images; at the same time the images show that the molybdenum wires withstand the temperature treatment well.
+While some oxide growth is evident in the lower images, the images show that the molybdenum wires withstood the temperature treatment well.
 This trend is continued in the images in fig. 7.17 depicting ds-NiAl-Mo samples exposed to 1000 °C for 4 (fig. 7.17 A & B) and 8 (fig. 7.17 C & D) days.

 The same high temperature treatment of ds-NiAl-Re and ds-NiAl-W samples yielded very similar results.
 Figure 7.18 shows a single rhenium wire before (fig. 7.18 A) and after (fig. 7.18 B) 1 day of heat treatment.
-Again, the wire diameter is unchanged and the wire is covered with thin oxide layer.
+Again, the wire diameter is unchanged and the wire is covered with a thin oxide layer.
 The ds-NiAl-W (fig. 7.19) samples showed the highest amount of oxidation, although as in all other cases - it was mainly the matrix that oxidized, not the wires.